chevere/workflow/README.md

 ## What it does?

 The Workflow package provides a robust system for defining and executing structured procedures based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-It enables you to organize complex logic into a series of interconnected, independent jobs that can be executed in a controlled manner.
+It enables to organize complex logic into a series of interconnected, independent jobs that can be executed in a controlled manner.

 By breaking down monolithic procedures into modular workflow jobs, developers gain several advantages: